FSTatSBS/digital-fortress-lab/README.md

 - Then: `docs/02-network-architecture.md` – network layout, VLANs, and flows
 - And: `docs/03-security-architecture.md` – security model and monitoring

+### Automation & Config Artifacts

+The `infra/` directory collects examples of how the environment is configured and automated conceptually:

+- `example-firewall-policies/asa-lab-base-policy.txt` – base ASA policy structure for the lab environment.
+- `sample-ansible-playbooks/` – conceptual Ansible examples for provisioning and configuration.
+- `scripts/` – utility scripts for recurring tasks and experiments.

+These artifacts are intentionally generic and sanitized, but they illustrate the structure and approach used to manage the environment.

+---

+## 🎯 Relevance to Roles

+This project is designed to be more than a homelab showcase; it is a portfolio artifact that overlaps with several role types.

+### Security / Network / Infrastructure Engineering

+- Demonstrates hands-on experience with:
+  - Firewalling (Cisco ASA), VPNs (SonicWall SRA), and segmented network design.
+  - Building and operating a multi-VLAN, multi-zone environment with clear trust boundaries.
+  - Centralized logging, IDS/IPS, and practical trade-offs around monitoring coverage.

+### DevOps / Platform / SRE

+- Shows:
+  - A focus on reproducibility and documentation over ad-hoc configuration.
+  - A foundation for infrastructure-as-code and automated provisioning (e.g., Ansible samples, structured configs).
+  - A realistic lab for failure testing, exposure tests, and topology changes before applying similar ideas in production.

+### Data / Analytics / Project Controls (Technical Focus)

+- Highlights:
+  - Systems thinking and comfort with complex technical environments.
+  - A disciplined approach to change management, observability, and root-cause investigation.
+  - The ability to translate messy infrastructure into structured documentation and repeatable processes.

 ---

 ## ⚙️ Operations